YacineOuhrouche/Circuits_Repo/CMOS_Logic_Gates/CMOS_NOT_Gate/README.md

 ## 🖥️ Simulation Screenshot

-This is the simulation waveform captured in LTspice (or Falstad):
+This is the simulation waveform captured in  Falstad:
 ![Screenshot 2025-03-05 131907](https://github.com/user-attachments/assets/4fc263e8-95bc-4523-9879-857b3a14d775)